sjbennett123/scottjbennett/content/toee/notes.md

 title: notes
 ---

+## March 22 2024

+We spoke to Autumn about the "confession" that she gave and how that was a bit of a mistake.
+I really wish that she had been much more circumspect.

+The lady lebume gave us a big book of law notes.

 ## March 14 2024

 I get done with the imitation and man it was miserable.
 I was not cut out for this.
 I still feel wrung out and tired.